bootenv/bootenv-rest-api/README.md

 ## Installation

 * `git clone git@github.com:bootenv/bootenv-rest-api.git` this repository
-* change into the new directory `bootenv-rest-api.git`
+* change into the new directory `bootenv-rest-api`
 * `nvm use`
 * `npm install`